X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting

 \section{Entropy-Adaptive Gaussian Sampling for Generative VLMs}

 As demonstrated by recent works such as SplatTalk~\cite{DBLP:journals/corr/abs-2503-06271}, projecting 3D Gaussian features into discrete tokens enables Large Language Models (LLMs) to perform zero-shot 3D visual question answering and scene understanding.
-However, directly passing all $N_g$ Gaussians from an uncompressed SLAM map into the vision tower of a Generative VLM is computationally prohibitive and yields highly redundant tokens, particularly in homogeneous regions like walls and floors.
+However, directly passing all \(N_g\) Gaussians from an uncompressed SLAM map into the vision tower of a Generative VLM is computationally prohibitive and yields highly redundant tokens.

-To bridge our dense semantic 3DGS map with the downstream Generative VLM, we condense the scene into a compact sequence of $M$ informative tokens ($M \ll N_g$) using an Entropy-Adaptive Gaussian Sampling strategy.
-This approach leverages the continuous-to-discrete probability distribution generated by the online Vector Quantization (VQ) module in our X-GS-Perceiver.
+Rather than relying on naive spatial down-sampling, we condense the scene into a compact sequence of \(M\) informative tokens (\(M \ll N_g\)) by leveraging the information-theoretic uncertainty inherent in each Gaussian's learned semantic state.
+Specifically, we evaluate the Shannon entropy of the semantic assignment probabilities produced by the online Vector Quantization (VQ) module in our X-GS-\textit{Perceiver}.

-Let $\mathbf{f}_i \in \mathbb{R}^D$ represent the semantic feature logits of the $i$-th Gaussian over the $D$ discrete semantic clusters.
-We first convert these features into a semantic assignment probability distribution $p_{i,k}$ using a standard softmax operator across the feature dimension:
+Let \(\mathbf{f}_i \in \mathbb{R}^D\) represent the semantic feature logits of the \(i\)-th Gaussian over the \(D\) discrete semantic clusters.
+We first convert these features into a semantic assignment probability distribution \(p_{i,k}\) using a standard softmax operator across the feature dimension:

-The semantic entropy $H_i$ of the $i$-th Gaussian is then calculated as the Shannon entropy of this assignment distribution:
+The semantic entropy \(H_i\) of the \(i\)-th Gaussian is then calculated as the Shannon entropy of this assignment distribution: